MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-suggestions.md

 ## To create query suggestions in SharePoint search
 <a name="__toc343004643"> </a>

-1. Sign in to the Office 365 Admin Center as a search administrator.
+1. Sign in to the Microsoft 365 Admin Center as a search administrator.

 2. Choose **Admin** \> **SharePoint** \> **search** \> **Query Suggestion Settings**.